informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-In order to add the new node as a validator first the public key needs to be retrieved.
+To add the new node as a validator, we first need to get its public key.
 <details>
 <summary>Output for <code>emerald show-pubkey $HOME/.emerald-devnet/4/config/priv_validator_key.json</code></summary>